The complete guide to West End shows opening in 2019

 Only Fools and Horses The Musical at Theatre Royal Haymarket

 Parking the Reliant Regal into the West End, see the lovable Del Boy, Rodney and Grandad on stage in this Trotter-filled musical in 2019!
 Bringing Peckham to Theatreland, you’ll see the entire Only Fools and Horses gang come together in an all-singing, all-dancing extravaganza with plenty of flat-cap action.
 Sure to be full of Cockney charm, don’t miss your chance to see this world premiere adaptation of a BBC classic.
-Only Fools and Horses: The Musical will play its first performance on 9th February.
+Only Fools and Horses: The Musical played its first performance on 9th February.